 Herdís was until recently the CEO of The Icelandic Enterprise Investment Fund (Framtakssjódur Íslands - FSÍ), a role in which she served for over four years.
 Previously she was Investment Manager at FSÍ from the year 2010.
 Herdís is a board member at The Icelandic-Canadian Chamber of Commerce.
 Before joining FSÍ, Herdís worked as a Senior Investment Analyst at Thule Investments from 2004 to 2010.
-Through the years she has served many companies as a member of a board of director and in various sectors, including as Chairman of Icelandic Group and VÍS hf., Vice-Chairman of Promens hf. and Director at Invent Farma, Icelandair Group and Copeinca ASA.
-Herdís graduated with a BSc in Business Administration with emphasis on International Marketing from the Technical University of Iceland in 2004 and a Master's degree in Corporate Finance from Reykjavík University in 2011.
-She is a Certified Securities Broker.
+Herdís has served on numerous boards of directors, including as the chairman of VÍS hf. from 2015 to 2017, vice-chairman of Promens from 2011 to 2015 and as a board member of Invent Farma from 2013-2014, Medicopack A/S from 2014 to 2016, Icelandair Group from 2011 to 2014 and Copeinca AS from 2013 to 2014.
+Currently, Herdís is a board member at The Icelandic-Canadian Chamber of Commerce.